Enome/knockknock/README.markdown

 #Build

 For now I am just compiling my CoffeeScript files into JavaScript onces.
 In the future I will create one file for easy usage.
+To compile the src dir to the build dir run:

+    ./build.sh

 #Usage

 Check the example.html file to find out how to use KnockKnock.

+#TODO

+ - Add more validators (only added 2 for testing)
+ - Create custom binding to add invalid and valid css class depending if isValid is true or false.
+Something like validCss: isValid.
+ - Research the new extend systax in 1.3: http://groups.google.com/group/knockoutjs/msg/3289474946c2675b